Is there any purpose or use for hamburger grease? I have a nice grease jar full of it. I keep thinking birds would eat it with seed mixed in.

 The one use that I am not familiar with is using it for candle oil.
 I have a couple of links that might give you ideas.

 Cybergrannie is right.
 It won't last long on the counter.
 But pat it down inside an ice cube tray and keep it frozen.
-Then, just pop out enough for a good old fashioned pan of sliced and seasoned home spuds.

 I use bacon grease and hamburger grease to make suet cakes.
 I mix it with corn bread and regular flour, and peanut butter, freeze until ready to put out for the birds.

 Under "Turn Grease into Other Things" looks like you're right you could make a bird feeder.